katherine kerr of the Hermitage, her site

 Persona Challenge

 Here's the current listing of completed and planned projects, some of which have involved other people or purchases.
 I'll be fleshing out the family history as part of this, but have included notes here relating the projects to the people concerned.
+It has formed a useful example for a class on persona development and how that can be tied into a more focused look at A&S.

 Francis Lovel (1446-1536), born in England, died in Scotland